Vissel Kobe

 Vissel Kobe (ヴィッセル神戸, Visseru Kōbe) is a Japanese professional football club based in Kobe, Hyōgo Prefecture.
 The club plays in the J1 League, which is the top tier of football in the country.
-They are currently the J1 League champions.
 The club's home stadium is Noevir Stadium Kobe, in Hyōgo-ku, though some home matches are played at Kobe Universiade Memorial Stadium in Suma-ku.

+Throughout its history, Vissel has won 2 J1 League titles, 1 Emperor's Cup, 1 Japanese Super Cup and also the J1 100 Year Vision League.
+The club's squad over the years has included former FIFA World Cup champions such as Andrés Iniesta, David Villa, Juan Mata and Lukas Podolski.

 History

-Beginnings in Chugoku
+Beginnings in Chugoku (1966–2003)

 The club was founded in 1966 as the semi-professional Kawasaki Steel Soccer Club in Kurashiki, Okayama Prefecture.
-It was first promoted to the Japan Soccer League Division 2 in 1986, and stayed there until the JSL folded in 1992.
+It was first promoted to the Japan Soccer League Division 2 in 1986, and remained there until the JSL folded in 1992.
 As their performance in the old second tier had been in the bottom nine clubs, they were put into the Japan Football League Division 2 (new third tier overall in the Japanese football league system) and stayed there until the tiers were reunited into a single second tier for 1994.

 Move to Kansai and professionalism

 In 1995, the city of Kobe reached an agreement with Kawasaki Steel, the parent company, to move the club to Kobe and compete for a spot in the professional J.League as Vissel Kobe.
 Vissel is a combination of the words "victory" and "vessel", in recognition of Kobe's history as a port city.
 (Owing to its importance to the city of Kobe, Kawasaki Heavy Industries, parent company of former team patron Kawasaki Steel, remains a Vissel Kobe sponsor.
 Kawasaki Steel was eventually sold off to become part of JFE Holdings.)

 Vissel Kobe began play in 1994 in the Japan Football League, a league below J.League, and the supermarket chain Daiei was slated as the club's primary investor.
 However, the economic downturn following the Great Hanshin earthquake forced Daiei to pull out and the city of Kobe became responsible for operating the club.

-Despite finishing 2nd in the JFL in 1996, Vissel was promoted to the J.League (the champions, Honda FC, refused to abandon their corporate ownership and become a professional club) and began play in the top division of Japanese football in 1997.
-However, due to mismanagement, including the inability to secure investors and sponsors, Vissel was unable to contend for the league title.
+After finishing 2nd in the JFL in 1996, Vissel was promoted to the J.League (the champions, Honda FC, refused to abandon their corporate ownership and become a professional club, and continue to often win the JFL but elect to stay there to this day) and began play in the top division of Japanese football in 1997.
+However, due to the inability to secure investors and sponsors in the years following the earthquake, Vissel was unable to develop as hoped.
 In December, 2003, mounting financial losses forced the club to file for bankruptcy protection.